ML4SCI/SPINN/README.md

 # SPINN Paul-Trap Shape Optimization

-Implementation of `SPINN_Experiment_Plan.pdf`: a coordinate-projection shape optimizer for a 2D four-rod linear Paul trap, comparing three physics backends (MLP / PIXEL / PIG) under one optimizer, with the **geometric efficiency `eta`** as the headline metric and an **independent finite-difference (FEM) solver** as the validator.
+A coordinate-projection shape optimizer for a 2D four-rod linear Paul trap, comparing three physics backends (MLP / PIXEL / PIG) under one optimizer, with the **geometric efficiency `eta`** as the headline metric and an **independent finite-difference (FEM) solver** as the validator.